nicklockwood/ShapeScript/Help/commands.md

 Commands
 ---

 Like [options](options.md), and [functions](functions.md), commands in ShapeScript are denoted by a keyword followed by zero or more values or expressions.
-Different commands accept different value types, but typically these will be a number, vector, text or a [block](blocks.md).
+Different commands accept different value types, but typically these will be a number, vector, text or [block](blocks.md).

 ```swift
 detail 5 // a numeric argument